-Used nuclear fuel bundles from OPG's reactors and leased reactors at the Bruce site are temporarily stored at each nuclear generating station in water-filled pools, known as wet bays, for a cooling-off period of at least ten years, during which time their radioactivity is substantially reduced.
+Used nuclear fuel bundles from OPG's reactors and leased reactors at the Bruce nuclear generating site are temporarily stored at each nuclear generating station in water-filled pools, known as wet bays, for a cooling-off period of at least ten years, during which time their radioactivity is substantially reduced.
 Each nuclear generating station has sufficient capacity to store used nuclear fuel bundles in the wet bays for approximately 15 to 20 years of operation.

-After the used nuclear fuel bundles have been stored for the cooling-off period, the bundles are transferred from the wet bays to above-ground dry storage containers at the corresponding nuclear station site.
-Currently, there is used nuclear fuel bundles in dry storage at the Pickering, Darlington and Bruce sites.
+After the used nuclear fuel bundles have been stored for the cooling-off period, they are transferred from the wet bays to above-ground dry storage containers at the corresponding nuclear station site.
+Currently, there is used nuclear fuel bundles in dry storage at the Darlington, Pickering and Bruce nuclear generating sites.

 OPG's planning assumption for the long-term management of used nuclear fuel bundles is consistent with the NWMO's APM concept of disposal in a DGR.
-The NWMO has indicated that it currently expects an in-service date of 2043 at the earliest for the used fuel DGR.
+The NWMO has indicated that it expects an in-service date of 2043 at the earliest for the used fuel DGR.